-This busy bag has got to be up there on my list of it is just AWESOME. 😀
+This busy bag has got to be up there on my list.
+It is just AWESOME ?

 The focus of this bag is fine motor skills by using the mini pegs to reattach various parts to Rudolf.
 This also provides an opportunity to learn some anatomy.
 Like why do reindeer have antlers? and what’s with the big red nose?

 To make this Reindeer Busy Bag you will need:

 - The printable (which you can download here)

 - optional laminator (keep an eye on this one, it goes on sale often and has good reviews)